-MVC categories each episode according to its index condition, each of which is defined using International Classification of Diseases 9/10 (ICD9/ICD10) procedure and diagnosis codes as well as Current Procedural Terminology (CPT) codes.
-We use this approach to create clinically meaningful cohorts rather than conditions based on diagnosis related groups (DRG), which are assigned by billing departments.
+MVC categorizes each episode according to its index condition, each of which is defined using International Classification of Diseases 9/10 (ICD9/ICD10) procedure and diagnosis codes as well as Current Procedural Terminology (CPT) codes.
+We use this approach to create clinically meaningful cohorts rather than conditions based on diagnosis-related groups (DRG), which are assigned by billing departments.
 When identifying index events for episodes, the primary diagnosis code on a claim is considered for medical conditions, while all procedure codes on a claim are evaluated for surgical conditions.
 Certain exclusion criteria are applied to each condition to ensure that the patients attributed to that condition are comparable across hospitals.
-For a full list of MVC episode condition definitions, please refer to the resources section on the MVC registry.
+For a full set of MVC episode condition definitions, please refer to the Resources section on the MVC registry.

-While medical condition episodes must begin with an index event in the inpatient setting, surgical condition index events can occur in the inpatient, outpatient, or emergency department setting.
-Place of service for surgical conditions is categorized according to the type of claim where the inclusion code was found.
+While medical condition episodes must begin with an index event in the inpatient setting, many surgical condition episodes are structured so that the corresponding index surgical procedure can be identified in the inpatient, outpatient, or emergency department setting.